programminghistorian/jekyll/lessons/getting-started-with-markdown.md

 ### Lesson goals
 In this lesson, you will be introduced to Markdown, a plain text-based syntax for formatting documents.
 You will find out why it is used, how to format Markdown files, and how to preview Markdown-formatted documents on the web.

+Since Programming Historian lessons are submitted as Markdown files, I have included PH-specific examples whenever possible.
+It is my hope that this guide will be useful to you if you are considering authoring a lesson for this site.

 ### What is Markdown?